 As with most aspects of fashion and beauty, brow trends have cycled and been recycled through the decades.
 Today’s dramatically full, defined and manicured brows were also popular in the 40s and 50s – think Elizabeth Taylor, Vivienne Leigh – but that hasn’t always been the case.
 They were thin and rounded in the 20s, understated Twiggy-style in the 1960s, and again thin and plucked in the 1970s and 1990s.

 In fact, the natural brows of some of my friends and family have never really recovered from overzealous plucking in the name of fashion.
 New tattooing techniques like eyebrow embroidery which includes eyebrow microblading and powdery brows have been a godsend for them – and for anyone who has lost brow-hair to thyroid issues or simply getting older.
-Plus, of course, for people like me whose natural eyebrows are so short, fine and blonde as to be literally invisible.
+Plus, of course, powdery brows work wonders for people like me whose real eyebrows are so short, fine and blonde as to be literally invisible.
 Powdery brows also give a natural-looking outcome, so they look like your no-makeup self.

 The lash-enhancement trend is difficult to ignore – especially for genetically dispossessed unfortunates such as yours truly.
 Sadly, only the rare few are blessed with eyelashes long enough to look great with mascara alone.
 For the rest of us, mascara – even today’s improved lash-building and telescopic formulas – doesn’t really cut it.